 Knowing the objective of your smart contract

-Know exactly what your smart contract should do and test it to ensure that it fulfills the objective.
-Does one exist already? and if so, what is different about this smart contract?
+Know exactly what your smart contract should do and test it to ensure that it fulfills the expected objective.

 Choose a clear and meaningful name for your smart contract.
-Keep it simple and short and aim to include what the smart contracte does in its name.
+Keep it short and simple, and try to use the name to convey what the contract does.

 Peer review of code

-The benefits of code review are well known; reviewed code aims to be consistent across the project, defect-free, and optimized for performance.
+The benefits of code review are well known; reviewed code leads to consistency across the project, defect-free, and code optimized for performance.
 The knowledge of the code is shared among developers, reducing maintenance time and cost in the future.
 For smart contracts, correctness is absolutely crucial.

 Testing on a testnet

-You should always test your smart contracts on a testnet environment before you run them on the mainnet.
+You should always test your smart contracts on a testnet environment before running them on the mainnet.
 Write as many test scenarios as you can and run several iterations of your tests.

 Documenting test cases